isabella232/ml-specialization-examples/chicago_travel_time_tfestimator/readme.md

 You will need to modify some parameters in the submit_training.sh file. the rest of the params will be set automatically.

 #### Parameters
--**BUCKET** - the staging bucket for the AI-Platform job -**PROJECT_ID** - the project id in which you run -**DATASET_ID** - Create a BigQuery Dataset to store training datasets,
+- **BUCKET** - the staging bucket for the AI-Platform job
+- **PROJECT_ID** - the project id in which you run
+- **DATASET_ID** - Create a BigQuery Dataset to store training datasets, this is the name of the dataset without project prefix
-                   this is the name of the dataset without project prefix -**CREATE_DATASET** - FALSE or TRUE based on whether you wish to create a training file or provide one.
+- **CREATE_DATASET** - FALSE or TRUE based on whether you wish to create a training file or provide one.

 #### Submit pipeline job
 ```bash